roberto/blog.robertosoares.me/source/_posts/2012-08-13-integrating-twitter-bootstrap-with-rails-smoothly.markdown

 ## Flash Messages

 There are [4 kind of alerts][alerts] in [Twitter Bootstrap]: alert-success, alert-error, alert-block and alert-info.
-So it's needed to set the right CSS class for each flash message type.
+So you'll need to set the right CSS class for each flash message type.
 A solution is to create a helper like this one:

 ``` ruby
 module ApplicationHelper